avilabiel/blackjack-cli/README.md

 These are the improvements that we will implement in the next versions of this CLI game:

 1. Apply a Linter using ESLint
 2. Improve the experience of Splitting games.
-Probably, the same player should have different games instead of creating a new player
 3. Leave the table whenever the player wants (LEAVE action)
 4. Player can keep playing until the balance is greater than $0
 5. Improve the Dealer bot to take some actions like HIT if its score is less or equal than 14